What Is Embedded Analytics?

 In contrast, business intelligence can fail to deliver value, as it doesn't give the user the context that is often needed in order to make the right decision.
 With many BI tools, the data analytics is usually accessible within another piece of software, separate from the company's application or website.
 The data analytics is then often missed or underused, as end users need to log into a separate platform to access the data.
 On the contrary, embedded analytics is easily accessible directly within the company's software and, therefore it supports a data-focused mindset.
 End-users are more likely to consider data on a daily basis with the context needed to make accurate decisions.

-What are the embedded analytics requirements?
-There are a few things that every engineer should be interested in:
+What are the embedded BI requirements?
+There are a few features that every engineer should be interested in:

 • What is the level of integration and flexibility of the embedding solution?
 The level depends on your needs and requirements.

 • What are the customization options?
-Embedded analytics needs to be integrated into a software product so seamlessly that the end user can't tell the difference between the two pieces of software.
+Embedded dashboards and visuals need to be integrated into a software product so seamlessly that the end user can't tell the difference between the two pieces of software.

 • What is the deployment process?
 Only some analytics platforms ensure quick deployment.